ncronquist/blog/_posts/2015-08-11-web-development-setup.md

 ctrl + shift + v
 ```

-As you can see, the shortcuts aren't *that* much different, but that's not good enough for me.
+As you can see, the shortcuts aren't *that* much different, but that doesn't cut it for me.
 If it's going to drive you crazy too, we can switch them by going to the **Edit -> Keyboard Shortcuts** menu in your terminal.

 Double click on the `copy` and `paste` shortcuts and use your keyboard to enter the normal shortcuts.
 By default `ctrl + c` is the interrupt shortcut which is used to kill the current command process.
 This shortcut will automatically get switched to `ctrl + shift + c`.

 #### Nautilus Open Terminal

 Nautilus is the default file manager in Ubuntu.
-We probably won't be using the file manager directly too much today, but this is a super useful program that allows you to right click inside the Nautilus file manager and open a terminal window to that location.
+This tutorial won't be using the file manager directly too much, but this is a super useful program that allows you to right click inside the Nautilus file manager and open a terminal window to that location.

 ``` bash
 sudo apt-get install nautilus-open-terminal